 However, we notice that 3GPP RAN4 has defined carrier aggregation schemes for LAA where the maximum separation between the centre frequencies of carriers is greater than 62MHz.
 Some example aggregation schemes are CA_2A-46A-46D, CA_4A-46A-46D, CA_46A-46D-66A ([2]).

-IEEE 802 requests that 3GPP RAN4 clarify the following:
+IEEE 802.11 Working Group requests that 3GPP RAN4 clarify the following:

 Will the cited carrier aggregation schemes for LAA only be used in the guaranteed absence of 802.11 systems?

-If the absence of 802.11 systems on these carriers cannot be guaranteed, how does 3GPP RAN4 intend to adhere to the cited clause in the LAA specification, in order to ensure fair coexistence between LAA and 802.11?
+If the absence of 802.11 systems on these carriers cannot be guaranteed, how does 3GPP RAN4 intend to adhere to the cited clause in the LAA specification, in order to ensure fair coexistence between LAA and 802.11 systems?

-IEEE 802 looks forward to a continued, productive exchange with 3GPP RAN4 on this and other matters of interest to both 3GPP RAN4 and IEEE 802.
+IEEE 802.11 Working Group looks forward to a continued, productive exchange with 3GPP RAN4 on this and other matters of interest to both 3GPP RAN4 and the IEEE 802.11 Working Group.

-For your information, the next two IEEE 802 meetings are 9-14 September 2018 in HI, USA and 11-16 November 2018 in Bangkok, Thailand.
+For your information, the next two IEEE 802.11 Working Group meetings are 9-14 September 2018 in Hawaii, USA and 11-16 November 2018 in Bangkok, Thailand.

 Regards,